apache/pulsar/site/docs/latest/functions/api.md

 ### Example function

-Here's an example "input sanitizer" function written in Python:
+Here's an example "input sanitizer" function written in Python and stored in a `sanitizer.py` file:

 ```python
 def clean_string(s):